1.1 The name of the group shall be Friends of Ramsgate Seafront (FoRS).

 9.4 The Management Committee may co-opt on to the Committee individuals that they feel will help to fulfill the aim of the group, not exceeding the maximum set out in this constitution.

-9.5 The Management Committee shall meet at least six times a year.
+9.5 The Management Committee shall meet at least four times a year.

 9.6 At least three Management Committee members must be present to form a quorum for a Management Committee meeting to take place.

 9.7 Voting at Management Committee meetings shall be by a show of hands.
 If there is a tied vote then the Chairperson will have a deciding vote.